top of page

 1. The Dopamine Disconnect

 Your brain needs a higher threshold of stimulation to engage that ignition.
-If a task is boring, repetitive, or unclear, your brain isn't receiving enough chemical signal to initiate movement.
-You aren't refusing to work; your engine is failing to turnover.
+If a task is boring, repetitive, or unclear, your brain isn't receiving enough chemical signals to initiate movement.
+You aren't refusing to work; your engine is failing to turn over.

 2. The Nervous System Freeze